BitBarrel/rive-pan-zoom/README.md

 ## Introduction

-This project contains functions that enable pan and zoom from within the Rive file.
+This project contains functions that enable pan and zoom from within the Rive file in Unity.
 This way you can zoom in without losing quality.

 A modified version of RiveScreen.cs is provided which also prevents button click during panning/zooming and will prevent panning/zooming during button click.